Yield exceeds 15%! Besides Western Europe, where is the next gold mine for Chinese energy storage companies?

 A storage project from Poland has seen its quarterly revenue increase by over 30% through peak-valley arbitrage and grid services.
-Behind this is a blue ocean market with returns generally exceeding 15%.
+Behind this is a blue ocean market with a yield generally exceeding 15%.

-The Polish power grid faced severe challenges in 2024 — the highest curtailment rate reached 70.7%, with a large amount of photovoltaic power unable to be absorbed, highlighting the urgent need for flexible energy storage resources in the power system.
+The Polish power grid faced severe challenges in 2024— the highest curtailment rate reached 70.7%, with a large amount of photovoltaic power unable to be absorbed, revealing the urgent need for flexible energy storage resources in the power system.

 Market Landscape: The Growth Map of Energy Storage in Europe

 The European energy storage market is at a structural turning point.
-According to an analysis by CITIC Securities, 2025 is expected to be a breakthrough inflection point for the large-scale energy storage market in Europe.
+According to an analysis by CITIC Securities, 2025 is expected to be the inflection point for the large-scale energy storage market in Europe.

-The yield of energy storage projects in most European countries has increased to 10%-15%.
-Behind this data is the frequent occurrence of negative electricity prices in Europe, which has led to an expansion of the spot peak-valley price difference.
+The return on energy storage projects in most European countries has increased to 10%-15%.
+This data is behind the frequent occurrence of negative electricity prices in Europe, which has led to an expansion of the spot price difference between peak and valley times.

 The market size forecast is encouraging.
-It is estimated that by 2030, the annual new installed capacity demand for energy storage in Europe is expected to reach 165GWh, corresponding to a market space of about 170 billion yuan.
-There is a clear trend of regional differentiation: Western and Southern Europe have a larger long-term volume, while the Eastern European market shows a characteristic of "strong short-term explosive growth."
+It is estimated that by 2030, the annual new installed demand for energy storage in Europe is expected to reach 165GWh, corresponding to a market space of approximately 170 billion yuan.
+There is a clear trend of regional differentiation: Western and Southern Europe have a larger long-term volume, while the Eastern European market shows characteristics of "strong short-term explosive growth."

-This judgment is mainly based on the higher return on energy storage projects in Eastern Europe—over 15%, far exceeding the European average.
-A higher return means faster investment returns and stronger market drivers.
+This judgment is mainly based on the higher return rates of energy storage projects in Eastern Europe—over 15%, significantly higher than the European average.
+A higher return rate means faster investment returns and stronger market drivers.

-Golden Heights: Why the Eastern European Market is on the Verge of Exploding
+Golden Heights: Why the Eastern European Market is on the Verge of Explosion

 The explosion of the Eastern European energy storage market is not a coincidence, but the result of multiple factors working together.

-First, there is the fundamental driving force of economic efficiency.
-Taking Poland as an example, an analysis by CICC shows that a typical residential "5kW photovoltaic + 5kWh energy storage" project can achieve an internal rate of return (IRR) of up to 15.71% over its entire lifecycle.
+First is the fundamental driver of economic efficiency.
+Taking Poland as an example, analysis by China International Capital Corporation shows that a typical residential "5kW photovoltaic + 5kWh energy storage" project can achieve an internal rate of return (IRR) of 15.71% over its entire lifecycle.

 In the commercial energy storage sector, the Polish project has performed exceptionally well.
-In the second quarter of this year, the revenue from Polish energy storage systems saw significant growth, with the revenue from the 2MWh system increasing by 35% quarter-on-quarter, reaching €55,319.
+In the second quarter of this year, the revenue from Polish energy storage systems saw significant growth, with a quarter-on-quarter increase of 35% for the 2MWh system, reaching €55,319.

 The third is strong policy support.
-In October 2024, the European Union approved a storage subsidy plan for Poland totaling over 1.2 billion euros, supporting the construction of more than 5.4 GWh of storage projects.
+In October 2024, the European Union approved a storage subsidy plan for Poland totaling over 1.2 billion euros, supporting the construction of over 5.4 GWh of storage projects.

-The subsidy is quite substantial, covering up to 65% of the total investment cost (for small enterprises) and up to 55% for medium-sized enterprises.
-This subsidy program will complete project applications by the end of May 2025, with approvals to be finalized by the end of the year.
+The subsidy is quite substantial, covering up to 65% of the total investment cost (for small enterprises), and up to 55% for medium-sized enterprises.
+This subsidy program has completed project application by the end of May 2025, and approval will be completed by the end of the year.

 Golden Key: High-Yield Operating Model

-In the Eastern European market, energy storage projects achieve high returns mainly through several core operating models.
+In the Eastern European market, energy storage projects achieve high returns mainly through several core operational models.

-The wind-solar complementary storage model is a direct solution to the problem of curtailment of solar and wind energy.
-Poland has already obtained grid connection agreements for projects, including nine schemes co-located with solar power generation.
+The wind-solar complementary storage model is a direct solution to the problem of abandoned solar and wind energy.
+Poland has obtained grid connection agreements for projects that include nine schemes co-located with solar power generation.

 The independent energy storage operator model obtains stable cash flow by participating in the capacity market.
 Poland introduced the capacity market mechanism in 2018, and the participation of energy storage in this field has rapidly increased.